ibm-cloud-docs/vpc/using-acls.md

 You can use an access control list (ACL) to control all incoming and outgoing traffic in {{site.data.keyword.vpc_full}}.
 An ACL is a built-in, virtual firewall, similar to a security group.
 In contrast to security groups, ACL rules control traffic to and from the _subnets_, rather than to and from the _instances_.

-For a comparison of the characteristics of security groups and ACLs, see this [comparison table](/docs/vpc?topic=vpc-security-in-your-vpc#compare-security-groups-and-access-control-lists).
+For a comparison of the characteristics of security groups and ACLs, see the [comparison table](/docs/vpc?topic=vpc-security-in-your-vpc#compare-security-groups-and-access-control-lists).
 {: tip}

 The example that is presented in this document shows how to create network ACLs in your VPC by using the CLI.
-For information about how to set up ACLs in the {{site.data.keyword.cloud_notm}} console, see [Configuring ACLs by using the UI](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console#configuring-the-acl).
+For more information about how to set up ACLs in the {{site.data.keyword.cloud_notm}} console, see [Configuring ACLs by using the UI](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console#configuring-the-acl).

 ## Working with ACLs and ACL rules
 {: #working-with-acls-and-acl-rules}

 To make your ACLs effective, create rules that determine how to handle your inbound and outbound network traffic.
 You can create multiple inbound and outbound rules.
-For information about how many rules you can create, see [Quotas](/docs/vpc?topic=vpc-quotas#acl-quotas).
+For more information about rules quotas, see [Quotas](/docs/vpc?topic=vpc-quotas#acl-quotas).

 * With inbound rules, you can allow or deny traffic from a source IP range, with specified protocols and ports.
 The destination IP range is determined by the attached subnet.
 * With outbound rules, you can allow or deny traffic to a destination IP range, with specified protocols and ports.
 The source IP range is determined by the attached subnet.
 * ACL rules are prioritized and considered in sequence.
 Higher priority rules are evaluated first and override lower priority rules.
 * Inbound rules are separated from outbound rules.

-For information about using ICMP, TCP, and UDP protocols in your ACL rules, see [Understanding internet communication protocols](/docs/vpc?topic=vpc-understanding-icp#understanding-icp).
+For more information about using ICMP, TCP, and UDP protocols in your ACL rules, see [Understanding internet communication protocols](/docs/vpc?topic=vpc-understanding-icp#understanding-icp).

 ### Attaching an ACL to a subnet
 {: #attaching-an-acl-to-a-subnet}

-There are two ways to attach an ACL to a subnet:
+You can attach an ACL to a subnet two different ways:

 * You can create a new subnet, and specify an ACL to attach.
 If you don't specify an ACL, a default network ACL is attached.
 The default ACL allows all inbound traffic to this subnet, and all outbound traffic from this subnet.
 * You can attach an ACL to an existing subnet.
 If another ACL is attached to this subnet already, that ACL is detached before the new ACL is attached.